AISaturdaysLagos/CHOWNET/README.md

 # CHOWNET-V1: An Image Dataset of Nigerian Food

+> CHOWNET-V1 is a high-quality dataset containing 118 human-annotated food images, designed for multi-label classification, food object detection, and food captioning tasks.
+We curated a dataset of 118 food images with 99 unique labels.
+The dataset is available for download at [link]().

 People from diverse cultural backgrounds often have distinct food preferences, with studies [1] indicating that individuals connect with their food choices as an expression of identity.
 Building on our community's 2018 initiative to gather a dataset of Nigerian food images—aimed at addressing the poor classification of Nigerian cuisine by object detection models (see Fig)—we present CHOWNET-V1.

 ![image](https://github.com/user-attachments/assets/0bb7b77a-4da1-499d-9d27-22b654dd0f78)

 *Image Link: https://towardsdatascience.com/real-time-object-detection-api-using-tensorflow-and-opencv-47b505d745c4*

-> CHOWNET-V1 is a high-quality dataset containing 118 human-annotated food images, designed for multi-label classification, food object detection, and food captioning tasks.
-We curated a dataset of 118 food images with 99 unique labels.
-The dataset is available for download at <link>.

 ## Data Collection
 In 2018, our community initiated a project to curate a dataset of the foods we consume.
 We employed three different approaches to gather this data: